AGuideto.|

 Description

-An executing Acton program consists of a collection of interacting actors.
-Here we have just a single actor, which has been given the name main and that acts as the root actor of our system.
-The root actor of a system takes a parameter env, which represents the execution environment. env has methods for accessing command line arguments and carries a reference to the capabilities of the surrounding world, WorldCap, for accessing the environment, e.g. reading from and writing to keyboard/screen and files, working with sockets etc. When the program is executed, the run time system creates the root actor, hands it the env and runs its initialization code, which here is just a single command, to print a message on screen.
+When an Acton program runs, it really consits of a collection of actors that interact with each other.
+In the above example, we have just a single actor, which has been given the name main and that acts as the root actor of our system.
+The root actor of a system takes a parameter env, which represents the execution environment. env has methods for accessing command line arguments and carries a reference to the capabilities of the surrounding world, WorldCap, for accessing the environment, e.g. reading from and writing to keyboard/screen and files, working with sockets etc.

 Shebang

-While Acton is a compiled language and the actonc compiler produces an executable binary, script style execution is also possible through the use of a shebang line.
+While Acton is a compiled language and the acton compiler produces an executable binary, script style execution is also possible through the use of a shebang line.

 Source: